Fruit Fly Research Group

 In today’s climate both regulatory bodies and companies recognise the value of setting environmental goals and it's rewarding to be able to assist in achieving these."

-If you study a major in Environmental Science at QUT, you will be taught by experts to help develop your understanding of the environment, and the importance of managing natural systems now and into the future.
+Our experts will help develop your understanding of the environment, and the importance of managing natural systems now and into the future.

 Your degree will include meaningful first-hand experiences studying a range of ecosystems from arid shrubland to rainforests and from natural habitats to agricultural landscapes.